||Contact | A-Z Health Index | Events & Meetings|

 Numerous studies have shown that pregnant women who participate in WIC have longer pregnancies leading to fewer premature births; have fewer low and very low birth-weight babies; experience fewer fetal and infant deaths; seek prenatal care earlier in pregnancy and consume more of key nutrients such as iron, protein, calcium, and vitamins A and C. The WIC program encourages and supports breastfeeding by providing a wide range of breastfeeding services and support activities to expectant and new mothers.

-To make an appointment for WIC service, contact the Logan County Health Department at (405)282-3485 and for additional information visit http://www.ok.gov/health.
+Please check out our WIC Clinic information by clicking on the link in the left column.
+To make an appointment for WIC service, contact the Logan County Health Department at (405)282-3485.
+For additional information visit http://www.ok.gov/health.

 Public comments are welcome.
-To comment or volunteer to assist in health improvement efforts, please contact: Mikeal Murray (MikealM@health.ok.gov) or Justin Fortney (JustinF@health.ok.gov).
-You may also contact them at 405-282-3485.
+To comment or volunteer to assist in health improvement efforts, please contact: Mikeal Murray (MikealM@health.ok.gov) at 405-282-3485.
 You may also make comments or volunteer to join a workgroup by following this link.

 The Logan County Health Department offers a variety of public health services to protect and promote health to our residents.
 Click on any of the links to the left to learn more about the services offered.